input-output-hk/cardano-rt-view/doc/getting-started/rt-view-configuration.md

 ## Explicit configuration

-It is possible to provide a configuration file explicitly, via `--config` CLI parameter:
+It is possible to provide a configuration file explicitly, via `--config` command line parameter:

 ```
-cardano-rt-view --config /path/to/your/configuration.yaml ...
+cardano-rt-view --config /path/to/your/rt-view.yaml
 ```